kdheepak/blog/content/36-unicode-cheat-sheet.md

    Additionally, multiple "ideas" may be defined as a single code point.
    For example, the following grapheme
    ﷺ
-   translates to "peace be upon him" and is encoded as a single codepoint:
+   translates to "peace be upon him" and is encoded as a single code point:

    - 'ﷺ' U+FDFA ARABIC LIGATURE SALLALLAHOU ALAYHE WASALLAM